berndab/pyber_analysis/README.md

 ### Additional Analysis 1

-All future individual ride data provided for analysis should contain ride distances.
-This is needed to accuratly determine the factors the lead having higher avarage trip costs in the underserved and less affordable suburban and rural city types
+All future individual ride data provided for analysis should contain ride distances and the GPS locations of the ride start point and hte ride termination point.
+This is needed to accuratly determine the factors that lead to higher avarage trip costs in the underserved and less affordable suburban and rural cities, such as longer ride distances.
+The data then can be used to to model different graduated fee structures for rides of longer distances to make using PyBer more attractive to suburban and rural customes.

-### Additional Analysis 2

-* Description of Approach

-* Technical Steps
+The smartphone apps used by the drivers can be updated to capture this information and send it to the PyBer servers at the end of the ride.

+### AdThe smartphone apps used by the drivers can be updated to capture this information and send it to the PyBer servers at the end of the ride.ditional Analysis 2

+Also, the PyBer client app should be updated to give the customer a list of reason to check as to why chose to usen Pyber for this yrip instead of driving themselves to the destination.
+This will allow the data science team to get more detail information the reasons the urban, suburban, and rural customers choose to use PhBer.
+This data can be used create additional programs to make PhBer more affordable and attractive to use in the underserved cities.
+The smartphone apps used by the drivers can be updated to capture this information and send it to the PyBer servers at the end of the ride.

+The smartphone apps used by the customer can be updated to capture this information and send it to the PyBer servers at the end of the ride.